mikemckiernan/core/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-merlin-core
+Merlin Core
 ===========

-merlin-core contains core utilities and classes for the NVIDIA Merlin project.
+The Merlin Core library provides core utilities and classes for the NVIDIA Merlin project.

 .. toctree::
    :maxdepth: 2